 Starting the day with a nutritious meal is important for every student—no matter their family’s income level—but for children who don't eat breakfast at home, school breakfast is especially important.
 Great school breakfast programs across the state ensure all students start the school day with a healthy meal, leading to better education and health outcomes.
 Learn more.

 For children who rely on school meals to provide over 50 percent of their daily calories, summer vacation can mean not knowing where their next meal is coming from.
-The SFSP helps to fill the void by providing meals during the summer months.
+The SFSP, known as Summer Eats in Massachusetts, helps to fill the void by providing meals during the summer months.
 Learn more.